ingest.md

 Usage

-tesserae ingest <input>... [--title T] [--source-kind K] [--exact] [--dry-run]
+tesserae ingest <input>... [--title T] [--source-kind K] [--full] [--dry-run]

 <input> is one or more local file paths or http(s) URLs.
 URLs are fetched, converted to markdown, and persisted under data/ingested/<slug>.md with provenance front-matter (source_url, fetched_at, content_sha256, and arxiv_id when detected), then merged.
 Local files from outside the project are copied into data/ingested/ so they become tracked sources (a later full compile reproduces them identically).